 To provide the Site and the Services, it is necessary for us to hold and process certain personal information.
 We take your privacy very seriously and use reasonable care in keeping this information secure and preventing any unauthorised access or unlawful use of it.
+We store personal information for only as long as we have a reason to keep it.
 All personal information is processed by us in accordance with applicable data protection legislation and our website is encrypted with SSL.
 Persons under the age of 18 are not eligible to use our services and should not submit any personal information to freevocals.com.

 We may collect or ask you to provide some or all of the following: name, address, email addresses, IP addresses, web-browser details, operating system details, and/or your activities on the Site.
-This information will be stored together with any additional information you may provide to us from time to time, and will be used to provide you with the Services.
+This information will be stored together with any additional information you may provide to us and will be used to provide you with the Services.
 We may also use your personal information:

 (i) to analyse use of the Site; and;

-(ii) to licence vocal recordings to you; and;
+(ii) to licence sound recordings to you; and;

 We use ‘cookies’ while you access the Site to avoid the need to re-enter details on different occasions.
 If you do not wish to receive ‘cookies’, you may change the settings on your computer or browser accordingly.
 You can find out more about the cookies that we use below.

-If you do not want us to retain or use your personal information in any way, please do not provide the data to us or, if you have already provided personal information and wish to withdraw your consent, please contact us at firstname.lastname@example.org
+If you do not want us to retain or use your personal information in any way, please do not provide the data to us or, if you have already provided personal information and wish to withdraw your consent, please email email@example.com and we will remove your data.

 Cookies and how they Benefit You